Ferry to Morocco

 Frequently Asked Questions: ferry Morocco

-Yes, there is currently 1 boat going from Italy to Morocco.
+Yes, there is currently one ferry going from Italy to Morocco.
 This is the Genoa – Tangier route.

 The price you pay depends on several factors, such as: Where you are leaving from, how many people you are traveling with and whether you are traveling by car/camper.
 So the price can be somewhere between €35 (Algeciras – Tanger Med) and €1200 (if you travel with 2 people and a car from Barcelona)